 Digital learning as a tool to support change

 New technologies are changing our work environments and introducing profound changes within organizations.
-So much so that change management has become a strategic issue for most companies, which must regularly train their employees in the methodologies and tools that are evolving.
-An ideal field of application for Digital Learning, which allows the implementation of personalised training paths.
+So much so that change management has become a strategic issue for most companies, who must regularly train their employees in methodologies and tools that are evolving.
+This is an ideal field of application for Digital Learning, which allows the implementation of personalized training paths.
 This is the solution the SNCF chose to train its agents before launching its new mobile application for its customers.

 With the evolution of its mobile application for users, the SNCF has been faced with a new challenge.
 “Our customers’ needs are changing very quickly, especially with the development of the digital tools we are making available to them,” explains Christophe Krausch, head of support for the SNCF TER Digital Transformation.
 “When we released our mobile app, we had to respond to a need for digital support that was expressed by our customers but also involved mastering subjects other than those traditionally handled by agents in sales, stopover or other jobs.” he continued.
 “Before we offered the new app to users, it was essential that all SNCF agents knew how to use it perfectly so that they would be able to help customers and answer any questions they might have.”

 In this context, the SNCF opted for Digital Learning because of its advantages in terms of saving time and reducing training costs and, above all, because of by the possibility of creating customized training courses tailored to the needs of each company.
 In the case of the SNCF, the challenge was to train employees to use a mobile application via… an application!
 “TER has 11,000 employees operating in 11 regions and, of course, we have employees with varying levels of digital literacy.